maziac/DeZog/documentation/ReverseEngineeringUsage.md

 8000.9  21 AB CD    ld hl,0xCDAB
 ~~~

-The label is directly associated with the address (8000.9).
+The label is directly linked to the address (8000.9).
-As in the example above it is possible to use several same addresses on different lines (as with normal list files).
+As in the example above, it is possible to use several of the same address in different lines (as with normal list files).

 ## Comments

-A comment is started with ';'.
+A comment is started with ';' or ('//').

 ~~~list
 ; mul_ab:  Multiplies a with b.